(NOTE: This post was previously posted in 2021. I recently updated it for 2024.)

 Hours: Thursday – Sunday, 9 a.m. – 6 p.m.
 (Closed Monday – Wednesday)

 Apple picking has begun at Solebury Orchards!
 Tractors and wagons take you out to the trees for picking on Saturdays and Sundays.
-Picking continues through September and October.
+Picking continues until early November.
 Visit the orchard store for fresh apple cider, cider slushies and heavenly cider donuts.

 97 Styers Lane, Langhorne

 Styer Orchard offers pick-your-own apples (and more!) throughout the season.
 Walk or take a wagon out to orchards.
-Picking and wagon rides are free.
+Picking and wagon rides are free, making Styer among the most affordable option.
 Purchase what you pick.
 After picking, stop by the Market for ice cream, sandwiches, produce, and seasonal treats.

 Tabora Farm & Orchard & Rustic Valley Orchard